 - Create valuable networks: Use Linkedin and other social media tools to connect with people and companies.

 - Partner Up: Seek out relationships with businesses that offer products or services complementary to your own.

 - Avoid Diving Too Deep, Too Soon: don’t overwhelm leads with too much information.
 People are just learning about your product/service and may get confused if provided with complex information.

 Middle Of Funnel (MOFU) or Consideration Stage

-Create sales content to anticipate and respond to how your product/solution can help with your lead’s problems.
+- Create sales enablement content to anticipate and respond to how your product/solution can help with your lead’s problems.

 Bottom Of Funnel (BOFU) or Decision Stage